-- The elusive Permit has frustrated more anglers than possibly any other fish, anywhere in the world.
+The elusive Permit has haunted more anglers possibly than any other fish, anywhere in the world.
 Along with Tarpon and Bonefish, they comprise “The Big Three” of flats fishing.
-Permit fishing might be the most difficult of the three.
+Some say that Permit fishing is the most difficult of the three.
 Today, you’re going to learn all you need to know about fishing for Permit.

 With eyes of a hawk, unbelievable hearing, and a sense of smell that would make a bloodhound cry, Permit are definitely one of the most difficult fish to catch, fresh or salt water.
 To top it off, they get moody, sulky, and will sometimes just flat out refuse to cooperate.